doowzs/DotOJ/README.md

 Also known as: .OJ, NTOJ, OJ Core, etc.

-Yet another online judge built on .NET Core tech stack, with ASP.NET, Angular and AntDesign.
+Yet another online judge built on .NET Core tech stack, with ASP.NET and Angular.

 ## Dependencies